justingolden21/colorpicker/README.md

 ### Code

 A svelte kit boilerplate using tailwind css with eslint / prettier / airbnb formatting and styling.
 It supports netlify as a backend.
 It is also meant to support multiple page websites and PWAs.
 Supports i18n.
-Supports dark mode.
 Set up to use svg icons; currently using hero icons.

 ### Setup